 Katherine Gudgeon, Psychologist

 Katherine will provide you with a non-judgemental, kind, and empathetic listening ear.
 She is passionate about helping others and it would be a privilege for her to help support you on your journey to achieving a more fulfilling life.
 Katherine sees her role as helping you to better understand and get to know yourself and in doing so building confidence and self-compassion.
 Katherine is ready to help you improve your mental health and takes a strengths-based, client centred approach in her role as a psychologist.
-She works at Gymea Lily every Tuesday and Wednesday.
+She works at Gymea Lily every Tuesday.

 Katherine has a Graduate Diploma in Psychology (Charles Sturt University, 2009), a 4th year Graduate Diploma of Psychology via the School Counsellor Scholarship program, (University of Wollongong, 2017), a Bachelor of Education (University of Sydney) and Masters in Educational Leadership (Charles Sturt University, 2010).
 She is a Registered Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA) and is a member of the Australian Psychological Society (APS).